Manuals, Guides, and Procedures

 Purchasing Card Program Training

 Purpose: To provide the purchasing card account holder, reconciler and approver roles user training workshop registration information and the related presentation.
-New biannual cardholder training coming soon!
+A new on-demand user and biannual accountholder training will be available mid-April!

 Register for this one-hour virtual P-card user training session by logging into the University’s Learning and Development Portal.
 Once logged into the Portal, select Learning > Learner Home.
 Enter “p-card” in the search box and tap the enter key.
 Select the p-card result to view all available sessions and register.
 For additional Portal details, please reference the Learning and Development FAQs.